UAE Employer of Record

 As you consider the appropriate salary to offer new employees, keep in mind:

-- Overtime pay is time and one-quarter, or for work done between 9 p.m. and 4 a.m., time and a half.
+- Overtime pay is time-and-one-quarter, or for work done between 9 p.m. and 4 a.m., time-and-one-half.
 Overtime is limited to two hours a day.

 As your employer of record in the UAE, we can provide you with resources and insights about employee compensation, so you are better equipped to make a competitive employment offer.

-Though not required, most employers give an end-of-year bonus.
+Though not required, it’s customary for employers give an end-of-year bonus.

 An employee may be hired for a probationary period of no more than six months, during which they can be terminated without notice or severance.
 If they continue their employment after the probationary period, that time must be counted toward the total years of service.